-South Suburban College is not responsible for any of the translations provided by or created from use of Google Translate.
+South Suburban College is not responsible for any of the translations provided by or created by the use of Google Translate.
 South Suburban College, including all of its officers, agents, servants and employees and appointed or elected officials, past, present and future, makes no warranty and assumes no legal liability or responsibility for the accuracy, completeness, or usefulness of any information provided by Google Translate.

 The link to Google Translate is provided as a convenience only, and such linkage does not imply any type of association, sponsorship of or endorsement of Google Translate.

-The following content was derived from the Google Translate FAQ web page, and is property of Google:
+The following content was derived from the Google Translate FAQ web page, and is the property of Google:

 Frequently Asked Questions

 It’s translation produced by state-of-the-art technology, without the intervention of human translators.
 Automatic translation is also often referred to as machine translation.